-- Inform the investor (owner of the activity) and allow him to interact with the results of the control visits.
+- Allowing the investors (owners of each establishment) to access the results of control visits.

-Activation of the activity risk measurement principle to determine the frequency of visits and fix their number.
-This process increased the number of monthly visits to more than 800 routine visits.
+Activate the risk measurement principle to determine the frequency of visits.
+This process has increased the number of monthly visits to more than 800, based on:

-- One visit every 45 days for low-risk activities.
+- One visit every 45 days to low-risk establishments

 - The Department of Health targeted more than 600 food samples and conducted more than 2,880 tests to detect the presence of biological contaminants.

-Preparation of a number of operational manuals to become a common source of all procedures with a view to achieving transparency in the implementation of the works, which include:
+Prepare operational manuals as a common source of all procedures, with a view to achieving transparency in their implementation.
+These include: